 The server process exited during the call, with reason Reason.
-Either by returning {stop, Reason,} from its Module:handle_call/3 callback (without replying), by raising an exception, or due to getting an exit signal it did not trap.
+Either by returning {stop, Reason, } from one of its callbacks (without replying to this call), by raising an exception, or due to getting an exit signal it did not trap.

 '''

-cast(ServerRef :: server_ref(), Request :: term()) -> ok
+cast(ServerRef :: server ref(), Request :: term()) -> ok

 '''